Murate08/tekepoke/README.md

 1. The main screen contain a list of all Pokémons corresponding name and image.

-2. In the main page missing pagination list of Pokémons(to implement).
+2. In the main page  pagination list of Pokémons(to export and reneder).

 3. From the main page, user can click a Pokémon, and navigate to another page containing the details of that Pokémon.

 4. In the Pokémon details page,  user can see at least 6 descriptions, the image and the name of one Pokémon.

-5. In the Pokémon detail page, the user can favorite the Pokémon(to implement).
+5. In the Pokémon detail page, the user can favorite the Pokémon(implemented but i get some dificult to handle on favorite page, i can get some help to fixed?).

 6. From the main page, user can navigate to another page contain a list of the favorite Pokémons, with corresponding name and image.